-A fiancé(e) visa (K-1) is available to allow a foreign national to enter the United States for purposes of being married in the United States to a U.S. citizen.
+A fiancé(e) visa (aka K-1 visa) is available to allow a foreign national to enter the United States for purposes of being married in the United States to a U.S. citizen.
 The K-1 visa is not an immigrant visa and does not allow the individual to live and work in the United States permanently.
-The K-1 Visa is only intended to allow the fiancé(e) to enter the United States to marry within 90 days.
+This Visa is only intended to allow the fiancé(e) to enter the United States to marry within 90 days.

 To obtain a K-1 nonimmigrant visa, the U.S. citizen fiancé must first submit the I-129F petition on behalf of the foreign national fiancé(e) and establish the below:

 - The petitioning fiancé is a U.S. citizen.

 - There is an intent to marry within 90 days of the foreign national fiancé(e) entering the United States.